 Allowable and Nonallowable Expenses

 Following this policy and procedure statement is a table of allowable and nonallowable expenses.
 (See the table below.)
 This list is not all-inclusive.
 Any expense must meet the criteria set out in the overview above.
-Direct questions regarding expense allowability to the Executive Director of Business Services/Controller’s Office.
+Direct questions regarding expense allowability to the University Controller.

 Administration of Accounts

 Vice presidents, chancellors, or deans (and designees) are responsible for administering discretionary accounts.